How to Use Hreflang for a Multilingual Website

 Some of the issues I see with hreflang implementations are that they aren’t made wholly in conjunction with business goals and objectives about which markets they’re targeting.

-For example, launching a Spanish website with the code hreflang=”es” won’t just target Spain, it will also provide a localized version for a number of other Spanish speaking countries across Latin America, the Caribbean, and the Spanish speaking population of the United States.
+For example, launching a Spanish website with the code hreflang=”es” won’t just target Spain, it will also provide a localized version for a number of other Spanish-speaking countries across Latin America, the Caribbean, and the Spanish-speaking population of the United States.

 Getting the hreflang implementation correct is important in ensuring users are delivered:

-- Content that’s in the correct localized language.
+- Content in the correct localized language.

 - Website templates that cater for a user experience that they’re used to (i.e., in Baidu items open in new tabs).

-- They are presented products, services and offers relevant to their country (as well as being legal within their country), as this can lead to bad customer experience, a lost customer, and negative reviews.
+- Products, services, and offers relevant to their country (as well as being legal within their country), as failing this can lead to bad customer experience, a lost customer, and negative reviews.

 Return Tags